-Four studies evaluated the accuracy of protein dipsticks in 634 pregnant women with mixed test performance characteristics. ^{94,105,106,112} None of the protein dipsticks was the same make or model; only the reference standard assay (benzethonium chloride [BEC] assay) was similar between studies.
-Two studies obtained the urinalysis sample before the initiation of the 24-hour collection, ^{105,106} the other two studies used aliquots from the thoroughly mixed 24-hour collection. ^{94,112} The sensitivities ranged from 0.22 to 1.00 and the specificities from 0.36 to 1.00 (Figure 2).
-Of these, only one study had both sensitivity and specificity above 0.80.
-94 This good-quality study with 171 pregnant women evaluated the visual reading by two observers and the automated reading using the Clinitek 50 of the Multistix 8SG dipstick (Bayer Healthcare, Whippany, NJ).
-The visually read protein dipstick had a lower sensitivity (0.51 [95% CI, 0.39 to 0.62]) than the automated reading did (0.82 [95% CI, 0.71 to 0.90]), but the specificities were similar (0.78 and 0.81, respectively).
+Four studies evaluated the accuracy of protein dipsticks in 634 pregnant women with mixed test performance characteristics.^{94,105,106,112} None of the protein dipsticks were the same make or model; only the reference standard (benzethonium chloride [BEC] assay) was similar between studies.
+Two studies obtained the urinalysis sample before the initiation of the 24-hour collection,^{105,106} the other two studies used aliquots from the thoroughly mixed 24-hour collection.^{94,112} Sensitivity ranged from 0.22 to 1.00 and specificity ranged from 0.36 to 1.00 (Figure 2).
+Of these, only one study had both sensitivity and specificity greater than 0.80.94 This good-quality study of 171 pregnant women evaluated visual reading by two observers and automated reading using the Clinitek 50 urine chemistry analyzer of the Multistix 8 SG dipstick (Bayer Healthcare, Whippany, NJ).94 The visually read protein dipstick had a lower sensitivity (0.51 [95% CI, 0.39 to 0.62]) than the automated reading (0.82 [95% CI, 0.71 to 0.90]) but specificity was similar (0.78 and 0.81, respectively).
 Apart from that study, the others had very high sensitivity and low specificity or vice versa (Appendix F Table 4).